Skip to content

 tuva family

 I’m always happy when I have the privilege to share some moments with people who live in remote areas, such as this family of the Tuva minority in the beautiful Hemu village.
 Hemu is considered one of the most beautiful villages in the entire autonomous region, and I must say that its fame is fully justified.
-Unlike many other places in China, where fake old towns full of shops have been built to attract Chinese tourists and where, in reality, nobody lives, the Hemu village is inhabited by locals.
+Unlike many other places, where old towns full of shops have been built to attract tourists and where, in reality, nobody lives, the Hemu village is inhabited by locals.

-It vaguely reminded me of some Alpine villages.
+It vaguely reminded me of some Alpine villages in Italy.
 The difference is that the houses are not built with stones but wood.
 The population is divided mainly into two ethnic groups: the Tuva, of Mongolian origin and Buddhist religion, and the Hasake, of Kazakh origin and Muslim religion.
 The two populations live in peace and try to maintain their traditions.

 Here are some pictures of the Tuva men who celebrate the Chinese New Year according to their Buddhist traditions: